wiepteam/studygroup/Cohort 2/README.md

 # Study Group Cohort 2

 ## Announcement: Launching on August 19!
 We are thrilled to announce the launch of our Study Group Cohort 2, **starting on August 19**!
 This initiative, led by the ***Women in Ethereum Protocol (WiEP)***, is designed to foster learning, collaboration, and growth within the Ethereum community.
 Whether you are a beginner or an experienced professional, this cohort offers something valuable for everyone.
+Learn more about our group with [WiEP Handbook](https://hackmd.io/@poojaranjan/WiEPHandbook).

 ### What to Expect
 * **Structured Learning**: An opportunity to look into various Issues at Ethereum GitHub Repositories, and advanced topics with a well-organized curriculum.